Balfour Beatty logo

 Group Chief Financial Officer succession

-Balfour Beatty today announces the appointment of Kay Slade as Managing Director of its UK Regional Civils business.
+Balfour Beatty appoints Managing Director to lead its UK Regional Civils business

 A curated collection of third-party content relevant to the company and sector to help inform your investment decision.